KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 4. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-SunnyPortal by linuxtuxie](https://github.com/linuxtuxie/MMM-SunnyPortal)